-Scholarly Communication is the system of creating, sharing, and using the results of research and scholarship, as well as the economic and legal processes that make up a part of this system.
-K-State Libraries can help you navigate your way through this complex system and accompanying issues.
+Scholarly Communication is the system of creating, publishing, sharing, and using research, as well as understanding the economic and legal processes that are a part of the system.
+K-State Libraries can help you navigate through this complex system of research publication and sharing.

 The Metrics Toolkit is a resource for researchers and evaluators that provides guidance for demonstrating and evaluating claims of research impact.
 With the Toolkit, you can quickly understand what a metric means, how it is calculated, and if it’s good match for your impact question.